21/04 - 23/10/2022

 Ca’ Pesaro – Galleria Internazionale d’Arte Moderna, Venice

 21 April – 23 October 2022

 The exhibition presents forty-five masterpieces from international museums and important private collections, chosen to dialogue with drawings and archival materials.
-With the scientific direction of Gabriella Belli and curated by Elisabetta Barisoni and Edith Devaney, the exhibition is organized with the collaboration of Fondazione Archivio Afro and in partnership with BNL BNP Paribas and with the support of Magonza Editore.
+Under the scientific direction of Gabriella Belli and curated by Elisabetta Barisoni and Edith Devaney, the exhibition is organized with the collaboration of the Fondazione Archivio Afro, in partnership with BNL BNP Paribas and with the support of Magonza Editore.